guoquheweilai/CarND-Term2-P3-Kidnapped-Vehicle-Project/README.md

 # CarND-Term2-P3-Kidnapped-Vehicle
 ## Overview
-This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.

 Your robot has been kidnapped and transported to a new location!
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.
 In this project you will implement a 2 dimensional particle filter in C++.
 Your particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
 At each time step your filter will also get observation and control data.
+There is a simulator provided by Udacity ([Term 2 Simulator Release](https://github.com/udacity/self-driving-car-sim/releases/)) which can generate noisy landmark measurements.
+And you will be using those measurements to predict and match them to the given landmark location.
+In that way, you can tell where is your car and where it is heading to.
+This implementation is known as localization.
+Here is the link to the [orginal repository](https://github.com/udacity/CarND-Kidnapped-Vehicle-Project) provided by Udaciy.
+This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.

 ## Prerequisites/Dependencies
 * cmake: 3.5